-Newland Chase provides clients with a deep expertise in all areas of United Kingdom Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of British Migration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in United Kingdom and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 The Construction, Oil and Gas, Engineering and Creative industries commonly employ expats in the UK.
 Indeed, due to skills shortages, these industries are heavily reliant on migrant workers to fill gaps in the labour market.

 There are a number of different work permits available depending on an individual’s intended length of stay in the UK as well as the skill and salary level of the role in the question.
 Work permits are available for intra-company transferees, new hires and graduate trainees under Tier 2 of the Points Based System.
 There are also options for temporary workers under Tier 5.

 The process for obtaining a work permit for the UK is as follows: The sponsoring company must issue a Certificate of Sponsorship (CoS) to the prospective worker.
 If the visa category comes under the government’s annual quota, the sponsor must first apply for the CoS before it can be issued to the individual.